BrianHwang/SageMaker/work-related.md

 - if know enough then, it will be great tool, but it looks difficult to use to me , :(

+# Azure ML
+- Azure ML designer, (stuido) : tool for data scientist using with drag and drop
+- BAU is not drag and drop -> same as Sagemaker.
+- what BAU allows to user (data scientist and other engineer) to access AWS console or Azure portal

+# BAU challenage.
+more complex services and more advanced featuere are adding on cloud service. it is no longer terraform only support cloud as code. user access, runntime change, apply . need to think in the future of cloud mataticty.